Face contouring with fillers

 Facial Contouring: Makeup vs. Fillers

-There are two popular ways to contour the face: makeup and cosmetic injectables.
-Both have their own pros and cons.
+There are two commonly used methods for contouring the face: makeup and cosmetic injectables.
+Each approach has its own advantages and considerations.

 1. Contouring the Face with Makeup

-Makeup contouring is temporary but effective.
-With bronzer, highlighter, and foundation, you can simulate shadows and light yourself.
+Makeup contouring is temporary but can be effective.
+Using bronzer, highlighter and foundation, you can create the illusion of depth and definition.

-Pros: instant results, easy to apply at home
+Pros: immediate results, can be done at home

 Step-by-step makeup contouring:

-• Choose the right bronzer shade (2 tones darker than your skin tone)
+• Choose the right bronzer shade (two shades darker than your skin tone)

-• Apply under the cheekbones, along the jawline, and sides of the nose
+• Apply beneath the cheekbones, along the jawline and at the sides of the nose

-• Highlight the high points of your face: cheekbones, bridge of the nose, chin
+• Highlight the high points of the face: cheekbones, bridge of the nose, chin

 2. Contouring the Face with Fillers